daxtonb/elevator-app/README.md

 ```
 Some settings are customizable by updating the "Building" portion of `appsettings.json`.
 **NOTE**: [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) SDK and runtime must be installed on your machine to run the server.
-A log file is written to inside of the `ElevatorApp.Server` directory.
+During runtime, all server logs are written to `log.txt` in the `ElevatorApp.Server` folder.

 Next, navigate to the `ElevatorApp.Client/client-app` directory and run the following commands.